pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 ### Looking to the future

-From the rough benchmarks above, it seems apparent both pkgcore and portage could decrease their overall processing time and memory usage by moving to using package atom support from pkgcraft python bindings.
+From the rough benchmarks above, it seems apparent both pkgcore and portage could decrease their overall processing time and/or memory usage by moving to using package atom support from pkgcraft python bindings.
 While I'm unsure how much of a performance difference it would make, it should at least be noticeably worthwhile when processing large amounts of data, e.g. scanning the